madhuD123/madhu-portfolio/README.md

 ## 🔹 About Me

 - Master of Information Systems Management – Edith Cowan University
+- Currently working as a coordinator/ administrative assistant at Crown Perth
 - Recently completed a Data Analyst Internship at Galvin Engineering
 - Skilled in dashboarding, SQL database optimisation, data automation, Excel, Python and business process improvement
 - Currently preparing for Microsoft Azure DP-900 certification